PSY-20058 - Child Psychology in Practice

 Select appropriate research methods for use with children: 1

-Design an intervention appropriate for children drawing on a relevant theory and methods of evaluation and design: 2
+Formulate a case and propose an intervention appropriate for children drawing on a relevant theory and methods.: 2

 Critically discuss the broader context of child development and how that influences how children develop: 2